zkanda/zkanda.github.io/content/about.md

 Hey there!
 I hope you're having a good day.
 My name is Zakatell and thank you for visiting my site.

 If you stumbled here then you probably found my post intriguing or wanna know me a little.
-Here's some small details:
+Here are some small details:

 * A software developer currently working for [engageSPARK](https://www.engagespark.com).
 It's an amazing company with awesome people, come [join us](https://www.engagespark.com/careers).
 * Photography as a hobby.
-* Reading books, from novel's to self help.
+* Reading books, from novels to self-help.

-If your still reading then I'm more interested in you, hit me up an email: hi at zkanda.io, let's get some coffee or any online sharing of thoughts.
+If you're still reading then I'm more interested in you, hit me up an email: hi at zkanda.io, let's get some coffee maybe?

 Cheers!